 For each homepage, we used automated browser analysis to collect:

-- Click-to-call links: All
+- Click-to-call links: all

-tel:href links and the phone numbers they contain. - Email links: All
+tel:href links and the phone numbers they contain. - Email links: all

-mailto:href links. - CTA buttons: All buttons and links with action-oriented text, excluding navigation, footer, and social links.
+mailto:href links. - CTA buttons: all buttons and links with action-oriented text, excluding navigation, footer, and social links.

-- Sticky elements: Detection of fixed-position headers, floating buttons, or persistent CTA bars.
+- Sticky elements: detection of fixed-position headers, floating buttons, or persistent CTA bars.

-- Phone in first 500 characters: Whether a phone number appears in the first 500 characters of visible page content.
+- Phone in first 500 characters: whether a phone number appears in the first 500 characters of visible page content.

-- "Free consultation" language: Whether the page contains "free consultation," "free case review," "free evaluation," or similar phrasing.
+- Free consultation language: whether the page contains "free consultation," "free case review," "free evaluation," or similar phrasing.

 All data was collected programmatically.
 No manual scoring or subjective judgment was applied.

-The Numbers at a Glance
+The numbers at a glance

-Live chat has quietly become the second most common contact channel, outpacing email by more than 3 to 1.
-Over 57% of law firm homepages now load a chat widget, reflecting the broader adoption of tools like Drift, LiveChat, and law-firm-specific intake chat services.
+Live chat has quietly become the second most common contact channel, outpacing email by more than three to one.
+Over 57 percent of law firm homepages now load a chat widget, reflecting the broader adoption of tools such as Drift and LiveChat alongside law-firm-specific intake chat services.

-| Contact Channel | Sites | Adoption Rate |
+| Contact channel | Sites | Adoption rate |

 |---|---|---|

-| Click-to-Call (tel: link) | 232 | 76.6% |
+| Click-to-call (tel: link) | 232 | 76.6% |

-| Live Chat / Chatbot | 173 | 57.1% |
+| Live chat / chatbot | 173 | 57.1% |

-| Phone in First 500 Chars | 164 | 54.1% |
+| Phone in first 500 characters | 164 | 54.1% |

-| "Free Consultation" Language | 152 | 50.2% |
+| Free consultation language | 152 | 50.2% |

-| Sticky Element (header/float) | 97 | 32.0% |
+| Sticky element (header/float) | 97 | 32.0% |

-| Email Link (mailto:) | 50 | 16.5% |
+| Email link (mailto:) | 50 | 16.5% |

-| Form Above Fold | 29 | 9.6% |
+| Form above the fold | 29 | 9.6% |

 The low adoption of email links is notable.
-Many firms likely prefer to route inquiries through phone or chat where response time is faster and lead qualification happens in real time.
+Many firms likely prefer to route inquiries through phone or chat, where response time is faster and lead qualification happens in real time.
 A mailto link offers no tracking, no intake workflow, and no immediate engagement.

-The text on a CTA button matters.
+The text on a button matters.
 Specific, action-oriented language ("Schedule a Consultation") outperforms generic text ("Contact Us") in conversion rate optimization studies.
 Yet the law firm landscape is dominated by the generic.

-"Contact Us" and its variations (capitalization differences, "Contact Us Today," "Contact") account for the overwhelming majority of CTA text.
+"Contact Us" and its variations, capitalization differences, "Contact Us Today," "Contact," account for the overwhelming majority of CTA text.
 "Learn More" is the second most common, functioning more as a navigation element than a conversion prompt.
+Action-specific CTAs that name the desired outcome, such as "Schedule a Consultation," "Free Consultation," and "Request Consultation," appear on relatively few sites despite being more aligned with what the visitor is trying to do.

-| CTA Text | Occurrences | % of Sites |
+| CTA text | Occurrences | % of sites |

 |---|---|---|